epfl-ada/ada-2021-project-top-spot/README.md

 ### 2. Research Questions:
 A list of research questions you would like to address during the project.
 - The media's coverage of Brexit from 2015 to 2020 considering data in Quotebank:
-	1. When did the media start to mention Brexit?
+	- When did the media start to mention Brexit?
 How many quotations are related to Brexit?
-	2. How did the number of quotations change over time?
+	- How did the number of quotations change over time?
 - Media views towards Brexit.:
-	1. Which media have relayed the information the most?
+	- Which media have relayed the information the most?
-	2. What is the country of origin of these media?
+	- What is the country of origin of these media?
-	3. What media and websites tend to have positive or negative statements towards the situation?
+	- What media and websites tend to have positive or negative statements towards the situation?
 - Who issued these quotes, and what were the main opinions:
-	1. How many active speakers are mentioned?
+	- How many active speakers are mentioned?
-	2. What are the main topics discussed?
+	- What are the main topics discussed?
-	3. What were their professions?
+	- What were their professions?
-	4. Where do they come from?
+	- Where do they come from?
-	5. How has the number of active speakers changed over the different periods of Brexit?
+	- How has the number of active speakers changed over the different periods of Brexit?
-	6. What is their sentiment about the situation, content or not content, independently of their opinion on pro or against Brexit?
+	- What is their sentiment about the situation, content or not content, independently of their opinion on pro or against Brexit?
-	7. Did they change their perception during this period?
+	- Did they change their perception during this period?
-	8. How are the different sentiments of the speakers distributed by countries?
+	- How are the different sentiments of the speakers distributed by countries?

 ### 3. Proposed additional datasets

 - Add more attributes to the data (topic, profession, country, gender, nationality..)

 	- [Speaker attributes dataset](https://drive.google.com/drive/folders/1VAFHacZFh0oxSxilgNByb1nlNsqznUf0) provided by ADA teaching group.
-- Using beautiful soup to extract the country of the domain through this source.
+- Using beautiful soup to extract the country of the domain through [this source](https://icannwiki.org/Country_code_top-level_domain) .

 ### 4. Methods